hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 Hyperdrive is a peer-to-peer filesystem that's designed to help you share files quickly and safely, directly from your computer.
 Hyperdrive v9, along with many other modules prefixed by 'hyper', has served as the backbone for [Dat](https://dat.foundation) for many years -- you might already be familiar with Hyperdrive if you've dug into Dat's internals.

-Leading up to this release, we've done a bit of restructuring: Hyperdrive and its many hyper-siblings now live under a small, technically-focused brand/organization called the [Hypercore Protocol](...).
+Leading up to this release, we've done a bit of restructuring: Hyperdrive and its many hyper-siblings now live under a small, technically-focused brand/organization called the [Hypercore Protocol](https://hypercore-protocol.org).
 For more info about the change, check out [this post](...).
 Practically, this change means very little beyond branding, but we're hoping it will give the modules a chance to shine on their own.
 In light of that, here's a look inside Hyperdrive.

 In this post we'll step through some of the improvements we've made in v10, explain how Hyperdrive fits into the broader Hypercore Protocol ecosystem, and show you how to get started using it.
 This release is only the beginning, and we describe our next steps in the ["Looking Forward"](#looking-forward) section.

-Here's a quick TL;DR of what's new:
+Here's a TL;DR of what's new:
-1. __Improved Indexing__: We're using a new [HAMT](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)-based indexing structure called a [Hypertrie](...), which gives huge perf/scaling boosts all around.
+1. __Improved Indexing__: We're using a new [HAMT](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)-based indexing structure called a [Hypertrie](https://github.com/hypercore-protocol/hypertrie), which gives huge perf/scaling boosts all around.
 2. __Mounts__: You can now "link" other peoples' Hyperdrives into your own.
 3. __Hyperdrive Daemon__: We've created a cross-platform daemon that provides both FUSE and gRPC access to daemon-managed drives.
-4. __Better Foundations__: We've recently introduced the [Hyperswarm](...)
-DHT, and improvements to the [Hypercore protocol](...), which have helped make our whole stack snappier and more reliable.
+4. __Better Foundations__: We've recently introduced the [Hyperswarm](https://hypercore-protocol.org/#hyperswarm) DHT, and improvements to the [Hypercore protocol](https://github.com/hypercore-protocol/hypercore-protocol), which have helped make our whole stack snappier and more reliable.

 ## What's Hyperdrive?